kamranafridi9220-prog/multi-agent-cognitive-enterprise-twin/README.md

 # 👨‍💻 Author

-Kamran Khan
+**Kamran Khan**

 GitHub:
 https://github.com/kamranafridi9220-prog

 Project:
-Cognitive Enterprise Twin – A Multi-Agent Decision Intelligence Platform for SMEs
+**Cognitive Enterprise Twin – A Multi-Agent Decision Intelligence Platform for SMEs**

+---

+### ⭐ If you found this project interesting, consider starring the repository and following future development updates.